isomerpages/moe-manjusrisec/_cca/Uniformed Groups/Scouts.md

 ---
 # Scouts

-The Manjusri Red Fox Scout Group was founded in 1983 and seeks to nurture scouts who uphold the motto of ‘Be Prepared’ at all times.
+<p style="text-align: justify;">The Manjusri Red Fox Scout Group was founded in 1983 and seeks to nurture scouts who uphold the motto of ‘Be Prepared’ at all times.</p>

 ### Training Schedule